statgen/locuszoom/assets/docs/data_retrieval.md

 Some examples of other data retrieval mechanisms used in the wild are:

 * Loading the data from a static JSON file (this can be as simple as giving the URL of the JSON file, instead of the URL of an API server!).
 Many bioinformaticians are comfortable converting between text files, so this is a low-effort way to get started... but static files always return the same data, and they return all of it at once.
 This can be limiting for big datasets or "jump to region" style interactivity.
-* Fetching the data from a Tabix-indexed file in an Amazon S3 bucket (via the [lz-tabix-source](../api/module-ext_lz-tabix-source.html) plugin; you will need to write your own function that parses each line into the required data format).
+* Fetching the data from a Tabix-indexed file in an Amazon S3 bucket (see the [lz-tabix-source plugin example](../api/module-ext_lz-tabix-source.html) plugin; you will need to write your own function that parses each line into the required data format).
 This is exactly how our chromatin coaccessibility demo works!
-* Loading the data into a "shared global store" that acts as a middle layer for API calls, and asking LocusZoom to query the store instead of contacting a REST API directly. (example: Vuex for a reactive single-page application) This is relatively advanced, but it can be useful if many page widgets need to coordinate and share a lot of data that frequently changes.
+* Loading the data into a "shared global store" that acts as a middle layer for API calls, and asking LocusZoom to query the store instead of contacting a REST API directly. (example: Vuex for a reactive single-page application) This is relatively advanced, but it can be useful if many page widgets need to share a lot of data that frequently changes in response to user interaction. (example: performing an analysis after selecting a list of variants from a table)

-## Example: Loading data from static JSON files
+### Example: Loading data from static JSON files
 One way to make a LocusZoom plot quickly is to load the data for your region in a static file, formatted as JSON objects to look like the payload from our standard REST API.
 The key concept below is that instead of a server, the URL points to the static file.
 This demonstration is subject to the limits described above, but it can be a way to get started.

 ```javascript